tntrung/msgan/README.md

 * Recent NVIDIA GPUs

 ## Data
-* Supporting datasets: MNIST, Stacked MNIST (or MNIST 1K) CIFAR-10/100, STL-10 and ImageNet 32x32.
+* Supporting datasets: MNIST, Stacked MNIST (or MNIST 1K), CelebA, CIFAR-10/100, STL-10 and ImageNet 32x32.
-* When the code runs first time, the dataset is automatically downloaded in `--data_source=...`.
+* When the code runs first time, the dataset is automatically downloaded in `--data_source=<your path>`.

 ### Training and testing